leberns/sp-hello-events/spfx-hello-events/README.md

 This SharePoint Framework project implements a web part to display the events as loaded from a list of events in SharePoint.

+## Prerequisite

+The list of events in SharePoint should already exist on the site.

 ## Development Notes

 Please note that paths and URLs have to be changed according to your development environment.